What is C Programming Language

 B was further modified by Dennis Ritchie in 1972 at (AT&T) Bell Laboratories in Murray Hill to develop the UNIX Operating System.
 This new language was called C language.

-C language is also called mother language of all programming language.
-It is used for develop system software and Operating System and all other programming languages were derived directly or indirectly from C programming concepts.
+C language is also called mother language of all programming languages.
+It is used to develop system software and Operating Systems and many other programming languages were derived directly or indirectly from C programming concepts.

 It is also known as: